gst4158/Magento/store_geolocation/README.md

 ### Dependencies
 - 1.9 Magento Enterprise edition
-- ERP Plus Store Locator Module *returns a json array of store information - can easily be replaced by a google api or custom json*
+- ERP Plus Store Locator Module *returns a json array of store information - can be replaced by a google api or custom json*

 ---